drkibitz/node-pixi/README.md

 This is a fork of [Pixi.JS](https://github.com/GoodBoyDigital/pixi.js) mainly for use with [browserify](http://browserify.org/), but has also went in a slightly different direction in terms of programming style.

-As of the currest version, node-pixi matches the public Pixi.JS API, but now modular with browserify.
-In later versions, the public API and architecture are subject to change and may no longer match Pixi.JS.
-If/when such split occurs the project's versioning and branching will be updated occordingly.
+**node-pixi matches the public Pixi.JS API, but now modular with browserify.** In a later major version, the public API and architecture may change to no longer match Pixi.JS.
+If/when such a split occurs the project's major version and branching will be updated occordingly, and the latest major version with full compatibility with Pixi.JS will containue to be maintained.

-*Basically, I am open to MAJOR refactors if they are appropriate, and it might even be completely rewritten in TypeScript in the future (not there yet).
-Also in the future, the goals may differ from Pixi.JS.
-I may streamline things and standardize only on WebGL, and maybe sooner rather than later (Saying goodbye to context 2d).*
+*Basically I am open to MAJOR refactors if appropriate.
+In the future, the goals may differ from Pixi.JS, and I may streamline things to only on WebGL, and maybe sooner rather than later (Saying goodbye to context 2d).
+This is all a maybe, as the web is moving fast, and Pixi.JS may actually make this move before this project.*

 ### Pixi.JS JavaScript 2D Renderer